- Network problems are notoriously unpleasant and the limited in Windows 10 doesn't deliver any information on the problem.

 - Select Network Adapter and click Run the troubleshooter.

-- Click the network icon in your Taskbar and choose your network from the menu.
+- Click the network icon in your Taskba and choose your network from the menu.

 - Now click on Change adapter options.